 UK’s coastal beaches are generally a pleasure to walk, however, during the high season, the summer months, particularly when sunny, these areas become increasingly more packed with visitors, where there are Banning Orders that dogs may need to be on leads, or are banned from certain areas on the beaches and promenades, check the local council’s PSPO Orders.

 PSPOs are generally made for towns and areas that are popular with visitors and not a complete ban of the beach, but parts of.
 The various local councils provide detailed maps of the zoning, and signage at the beach entrances, promenades, and beach car parks.
 There are fines imposed for offenders.

 Fortunately, there are only about 75 beaches in the UK where there are total bans, all year preventing taking your dog onto the beach, where the bans usually start 1 May until 30 September.
 Some very popular destinations, start bans as early as 1 April or Easter time.

 If your dog likes to wander but sometimes may have been distracted and not answered your commands to come back to you, then you may be considering investing in a reliable dog GPS activity tracking service which can be highly beneficial to keep track of your pet within 1-2 metres of their location when wearing the special tracker.

 Simple to attach to their collar and operate through your mobile.
 Take out a subscription and then pay monthly a small fee for the service.

-The uses are wide ranging.
-You would be able to establish very quickly where your pet was last and the unexplained, theft movements of your pooch, or where you pet has simply abandoned you and run off.
+The uses are wide-ranging.
+You would be able to establish very quickly where your pet was last and the unexplained, theft movements of your pooch, or where your pet has simply abandoned you and runoff.